Robo3R: Enhancing Robotic Manipulation with Accurate Feed-Forward 3D Reconstruction: Methodology

 \subsubsection{Prediction Heads}

 ~

 \textbf{Masked point head.} Over-smoothing is a persistent issue in dense prediction, which could result in blurry edges and loss of detail in point clouds.
 To address this problem, we decouple dense point prediction into depth, image coordinate, and mask components, as illustrated in Fig.~\ref{fig:masked_point_head}.
-The mask is used to separate the depth and image coordinates corresponding to different scene parts.
-Subsequently, the depth values are unprojected into 3D points using the image coordinates, and the points of all parts are aggregated to form the whole scene.
+The masked point head consists of three branches dedicated to the robot, objects, and background.
+Each branch contains a depth head, a ray head, and a mask head, and produces a point map by unprojecting the depth along the corresponding ray directions.
+The robot, object, and background masks then extract region-specific points from their respective point maps, which are aggregated to reconstruct the full scene point cloud.
 Specifically, the masked point head consists of a five-layer transformer decoder, a depth head, a ray head, and a mask head.
 Patch-wise features produced by the transformer backbone are processed by the transformer decoder.
 The outputs are then decoded into depth, image coordinates, and masks using the MLP heads followed by pixel shuffle operations.

 \textbf{Relative pose head.} Adapted from~\citet{reloc3r} and ~\citet{pi3}, the head processes outputs of the transformer backbone with a transformer decoder, two residual convolution blocks and adaptive average pooling, followed by an MLP.
 It predicts translation as a 3D vector and rotation in a 9D representation.
 The 9D rotation is reshaped into a $3 \times 3$ matrix and orthogonalized via SVD, ensuring a valid rotation.